Chapter 7. Reform Movements from the 1870s to the 1980s

 Into this mix stepped the new middle-classes.
 Professionals and merchants, they were — almost by definition — urban.
 Their ranks included the well-educated, the literate, and the people who would be tasked with dealing with outbreaks of illness (physicians), ignorance (teachers), political scandal (journalists), infrastructural disaster (engineers), and moral turpitude (the clergy).
 As a new spokes-class, the bourgeoisie — men and women alike — were increasingly connected to international movements and ideas.
 They were able to exploit their own rising importance in Canadian cities to launch programs aimed at eradicating, or at least mitigating, the worst effects of modernity.

 What distinguishes this generation of reformers from the religious reformers of earlier generations is their shared concentration on social change.
-The of the post-Confederation era were less concerned with individual improvement and redemption than they were with achieving urgent, collective, society-wide change.
+The social reformers of the post-Confederation era were less concerned with individual improvement and redemption than they were with achieving urgent, collective, society-wide change.
 Meeting this goal would, they believed, create an environment in which individual betterment was more likely to occur.
 Save society and then save the individual; ignore society and watch it crumble and take the individual with it.

 Among the most vulnerable populations in the 19th and early 20th century were the elderly.
 Historian of institutionalization Megan Davies (York University) describes eldercare in the far west.